priyamwadpathak/wallet-app/README.md

-# README
+# Wallet App

-This README would normally document whatever steps are necessary to get the application up and running.
+Tech used:

-Things you may want to cover:
+* Ruby version - 2.6.5

-* Ruby version
+* Rails version - 6.1.5

-* System dependencies
+* Database - postgres

-* Configuration
+Steps to setup on your local machine:

-* Database creation
+* Clone the repo

-* Database initialization
+* Install ruby version 2.6.5 and postgres on your machine

-* How to run the test suite
+* Run command `bundle install`

-* Services (job queues, cache servers, search engines, etc.)
+* Run command `rails db:create db:migrate`

-* Deployment instructions
+* If all above steps are successful, then run `rails server`

-* ...
+* Use this postman collection to test all the apis - https://www.getpostman.com/collections/768ba0e749f95d4f3ca7